Esri Tapestry Segmentation

 • The most populous and fastest-growing among Urbanization groups, Suburban Periphery includes one-third of the nation's population.

-• Well-educated, two-income households; accept long commute times to raise their children in these family-friendly neighborhoods.
+• Well-educated, two-income households who accept long commute times to raise their children in these family-friendly neighborhoods.
 Many are heavily mortgaged in newly built, single-family homes.

 • Older householders have either retired in place, downsized, or purchased a seasonal home.